medseek-engineering/iui-table/README.md

 ## Changelog

+### 1.0.14
+- Fixed issues where number in pagination field was not updating when custom page number entered

 ### 1.0.13

 - Fixed issue where tbody would not show if rowData is greater than 1.
 Changed display logic to check iuiTable.rowData.length instead of iuiTable.rowData